AlanTheKnight/school-diary/README.md

 ### Preparation

 Make sure you've installed Python 3.9+ and added it to `PATH`.
-It's recommended to create empty virtual environment before installing dependencies.
+It's recommended to create an empty virtual environment before installing dependencies.

 ### Installing dependencies